phip1611/linux-libc-auxv/README.md

 The `argv`-array will reference data in the `argv data area`, the `envv`-array will reference data in the `envv data area`, and some of the `auxv`-values might reference data in the `auxv data area`.

+Sometimes (in some articles), the auxiliary vector even describes the whole data structure.

 ## Layout of the Data Structure
 ```text